Tokyu 5000 series: Y500 series

 These eight-car sets are owned by the Yokohama Minatomirai Railway and are used for interrunning services over the Tokyu Toyoko Line and Minatomirai Line.
 The fleet of six eight-car sets entered service in February 2004.

-Set Y516 was withdrawn in 2017 following accident damaged sustained in 2014, and a replacement set (Y517, former Tokyu 5050 series set 5156) was transferred in 2018.
+Set Y516 was withdrawn in 2017 following accident damaged sustained in 2014, and a replacement set (Y517, former Tokyu 5050 series set 5156) was transferred to Yokohama Minatomirai Railway.
+Set Y517 entered service with the operator on 24 March 2018.

 Operations

 Formation

 Yokohama Minatomirai Railway Y500 series sets are formed as follows.

 The M1 cars (3 and 7) are each fitted with two single-arm pantographs.

 Interior

+Accidents

+On the evening of 5 October 2025, the rear car of 5000 series set 5101 collided with an oncoming Shibuya-bound train—Tokyu 2020 series set 2035—as it was entering a layover track near Kajigaya Station on the Tokyu Den-en-toshi Line, causing car 5101 to derail.
+No injuries were reported, but the accident resulted in a suspension of train service between Shibuya and Kajigaya until around midnight on 7 October.